John4rced/John4rced/README.md

 - 👋 Hi, I’m @John4rced, and I'm 29 y.o.
 - 👀 I’m interested in codding , but I'm very newbie
-I have started to learn any onfo about codding in 2021 late July.
+I have started to learn any info about codding in 2021 late July.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : email me johngodnees@gmail.com